101 Comments

 Expand full comment

 This is a universal message and something both parties can rally around.
 Unfortunately, towards the end, the narrative paints Democrats as bad and Trump good.
 I am afraid this polarization will make the Democrats dismiss this important health information.
-It will exasperate their TDS, causing them to actually attack the data.
+It will exacerbate their TDS, causing them to actually attack the data.
 Going forward,RFK, and the important health information coming out of HHS, should be as politically neutral as possible.

 We have to be patient.
 Eventually all the good we are doing might change some hearts and minds on the other side.
 But as long as we remind them (as it was blatantly done here) that it is coming from Trump, it will be too bitter a pill to swallow.